growthcharts/brokenstick/cran-comments.md

 ## Submission to CRAN

--   `brokenstick 2.3.0` incorporates various updates and fixes.
+-   `brokenstick 2.4.0` incorporates many updates and fixes for JSS-manuscript version 30-10-2002.
 See NEWS.md for an overview.
--   The version also updates the roxygen2 version

 ## Test environments

--   local OS X, 12.5.1, R 4.2.1
+-   local: OS X, 12.6, R 4.2.1, aarch64-apple-darwin20 (64-bit)
--   win-builder, using `devtools::check_win_devel()`
+-   win-builder: using `devtools::check_win_devel()`
--   rhub
+-   rhub: `rhub::check_for_cran()`

 ### Local build